 - Soft matter and biological physics (macroscopic physics, e.g.) (in English)

-- Quantum mechanics: from atoms to the solid state (in English)
+- Quantum physics: from atoms to the solid state (in English)

 - Theoretical physics (in English)